 - Can I book a private tour?

-- Yes, private tours can be arranged for groups as small as 8 people and groups as large as 30 people.
+- Yes, private tours can be arranged for groups of at least 10 and up to 48 guests touring simultaneously.
 Please click on the "Contact MeltingPot" link and let us know what you're interested in!

 - Are gift certificates available?

 - They certainly are.
 Drop us a line at email@example.com or visit our website at www.meltingpottours.com to purchase online.
-Gift certicates for the Farmers Market and for the Old Pasadena tour are interchangeable and have no expiration date.
-Price is $53 per ticket.
+Gift certificates cost $65 per ticket and are can be used for the Old Pasadena tour or for our Farmers Market Food & History Tour or for our East LA Latin Flavors Food & Culture Tour.
+Our gift certificates also have no expiration date.

 Melting Pot Food Tours